Archive for May, 2006

 It has gotten worse; it doesn’t even fail gracefully any more.
 It does not inform you that the reason the site looks wonky is that you are using Firefox.
 It looks the same in Safari- so that locks out all Mac and Linux users… but I am repeating myself.

-Since the original article got on the Digg.com frontpage, there were many comments, on my site, at Digg and directly from Microsoft.
-Let me discuss a few: Read more »
+Since the original article got on the Digg.com frontpage, there were many comments, on my site, at Digg and *directly from Microsoft*.
+Let me discuss a few: Read the rest of this entry »

 Washington D.C. in Spring